Kotlin/KEEP/proposals/type-aliases.md

 ## Type alias expansion

 Type is *abbreviated* if it contains type aliases.
-Type alias is *unabbreviated* if it doesn't contain type aliases.
+Type is *unabbreviated* if it doesn't contain type aliases.

 Type alias can expand to a class, interface, or object:
 ```